auth0/docs/articles/anomaly-detection/references/brute-force-protection-triggers-actions.md

 * Make a Management API call to `DELETE /api/v2/user-blocks?identifier=EMAIL`.
 * If you know the IP address, make a Management API call to `DELETE /api/v2/anomaly/blocks/ips/IP`.
-* If the user does a sign-up with the blocked email address.
+* Ask the user to sign up with the blocked email address.

 ## 100 failed login attempts *or* 50 sign up attempts